 Even if one sells an asset and receives a value equal to the fair market value, if they are unable to provide documentation of the transaction, they might be found in violation of the look-back period.
 This is of particular relevance for assets on which the government has a record, such as with boats, motorcycles, or vehicles via registrations.

 Many people are the under the mistaken assumption that an irrevocable trust, sometimes referred to as a Medicaid Qualifying Trust, is exempt from the Medicaid look-back period.
 However, this is not the case.
 A trust is a legal arrangement where an individual (the grantor) transfers assets, and ownership, to a third party, also called a trustee, who then holds the assets for the named beneficiary.
 (Assets that can be transferred via trusts include stocks, CDs, annuities, cash, and property.)
 With an irrevocable trust, the grantor cannot change or revoke the trust as opposed to a revocable trust that can be changed.
-Irrevocable trusts made during the look-back period are considered gifts and therefore are in violation of the look-back period.
-However, irrevocable trusts made prior to the look-back period are not considered assets.
+Irrevocable trusts made during the look-back period are considered gifts, and therefore, are in violation of the look-back period.
+However, irrevocable trusts made prior to the look-back period are not considered countable assets.

 Medicaid is a combined federal and state program and as such, so are the rules governing look-back periods.
 The penalty divisor amount varies by state.
 That is to say the dollar amount that Medicaid uses as the average cost of nursing home care varies.
 Some states use a monthly average penalty divisor, while others use a daily average penalty divisor.
 Another variation, for example, is in the state of New York.
-The rules governing the transfer of assets under fair market value do not extend to home care (also referred to as community care) but instead only applying to nursing home care.
+The rules governing the transfer of assets under fair market value do not extend to home care (also referred to as community care), but instead only apply to nursing home care.
 Some states may also allow for small gift exceptions.
 For instance, Pennsylvania, allows individuals to give up to $500 total / month without being in violation of the Medicaid look-back Period.
 Please note, this does not hold true for all states.

 It is strongly recommended that one consult with a Medicaid planning professional who understands the nuances between states.